Eden Waterproof Body Blossom

 October 22nd, 2008

 I love dual stimulators, having mostly used rabbits and wanting to expand my repertoire, I decided to try the Cup N Cradle.
-It’s a reasonably priced and unique looking toy so I gave it a shot.
+It’s a reasonably priced and unique-looking toy, so I gave it a shot.
 The Cup ‘n Cradle is really the first of its type to grace the market.
-With it knobby G-spot stimulator stemming from the cradle-shaped clitoral stimulator which rests against your clit with its many soft finger-like protrusions, the Cup N Cradle is certainly different from any of dual stimulation vibrator, let alone the traditional vibe!
-With a remote attached by wire and a vibrator bullet, the Cup N Cradle certainly seems inviting and its small size is perfect for even a first timer.
+With its knobby G-spot stimulator stemming from the cradle-shaped clitoral stimulator, which rests against your clit with its many soft finger-like protrusions, the Cup N Cradle is certainly different from any dual stimulation vibrator, let alone the traditional vibe!
+With a remote attached by wire and a vibrator bullet, the Cup N Cradle certainly seems inviting, and its small size is perfect for even a first-timer.
 Did I mention it’s made completely of a soft, semi-transparent jelly?

-This toy is 100% fool proof.
-Slip the G-spot stimulator into your vagina and the clitoral stimulator will cover a wide surface area around your clit to give you increased pleasure over other, smaller clitoral stimulator.
-Slide the button on the remote up and you will feel pleasurable vibrations wash over your most sensitive spots.
+This toy seems foolproof.
+Slip the G-spot stimulator into your vagina, and the clitoral stimulator will cover a wide surface area around your clit to give you increased pleasure over other, smaller clitoral stimulators.
+Slide the button on the remote up, and you will feel pleasurable vibrations wash over your most sensitive spots.
 Grasp the toy as its base and apply pressure and movement to your heart’s desire.

-However, while the toy may be wonderful in theory, is falls short in application.
-I found that the jelly material, the position of the bullet vibrator and the controls all were lacking in some way and this prove detrimental to the experience.
+However, while the toy may be wonderful in theory, it falls short in application.
+I found that the jelly material, the position of the bullet vibrator, and the controls were all lacking in some way, and this proved detrimental to the experience.

 Although the Cup N Cradle is powerful for such a small unit, it’s best to always use it with fresh batteries.
 Batteries anything less than new will provide a less intense vibration, as with many toys.
 With a new pair of AAs, the Cup N Cradle was too strong for me to use at top speed.
 It was most comfortable somewhere in the middle.

 While a strong vibrator is generally a positive thing, the location of the bullet meant most of the vibrations were concentrated on my hand rather than my clitoris or G-spot.
-In fact, while the bullet did stimulate my clitoris, the vibrations were non-existant when it came to the G-spot stimulator.
-Many of my sessions were cut short because my hands were so irritated from tkaing the brunt of the vibrations.
-Needless to say, I was not an orgasmically happy camper on these occassions.
+In fact, while the bullet did stimulate my clitoris, the vibrations were non-existent when it came to the G-spot stimulator.
+Many of my sessions were cut short because my hands were so irritated from taking the brunt of the vibrations.
+Needless to say, I was not an orgasmically happy camper on these occasions.

 Also, the sliding control leaves much to be desired.
 I’m not sure if all sliding controls are so ineffective, but the Cup N Cradle did not have nearly the range of vibration intensity that I expected after several uses.
-It seems that somehow the slider had loosened up requiring that the button be slid nearly 3/4 of the way up before the vibrator even turned on, greatly reducing the range of vibrations.
+It seems that somehow the slider had loosened up, requiring that the button be slid nearly 3/4 of the way up before the vibrator even turned on, greatly reducing the range of vibrations.
 At this point, the Cup N Cradle is vibrating at almost full force.
-However, if I press the slide down forcefully with my fingers, I can make Cup N Cradle turn on at a lower setting.
-This does not make for a relaxation experience.
+However, if I press the slide down forcefully with my fingers, I can turn the Cup N Cradle on at a lower setting.
+This does not make for a relaxing experience.

-Futhermore, the slider does not allow the vibrations to increase gradually and smoothly.
-Instead, the vibrations increase in a rather jerky manner which can be a bit distracting.
-I would prefer a remot with digital buttons or another type of technology which offer more precise control over the vibrations of the toy.
+Furthermore, the slider does not allow the vibrations to increase gradually and smoothly.
+Instead, the vibrations increase in a rather jerky manner, which can be a bit distracting.
+I would prefer a remote with digital buttons or another type of technology that offers more precise control over the vibrations of the toy.

 Overall, the Cup N Cradle isn’t bad.
-With a little patience and practice, it can be quite the diligent helper when it comes to achieving orgasm, espcially with its strong vibrations and wide coverage of the clitoral area.
-However, the Cup N Cradle would be improve with a more rigid material, better bullet placement and controls which are smoother and more precise.
+With a little patience and practice, it can be quite the diligent helper when it comes to achieving orgasm, especially with its strong vibrations and wide coverage obe improvedoral area.
+However, the Cup N Cradle would be improved with a firmer material, better bullet placement, and controls that are smoother and more precise.

 Comment